-WELCOME TO THE NEXT CHAPTER!
+Blogging to you from the northeastern badlands of Lake County, Illinois USA, WELCOME TO THE NEXT CHAPTER!
 WARNING!
 WARNING!
 WARNING!
-SOCIAL MEDIA IS ADDICTIVE AND EXCESSIVE USE MAY LEAD TO MENTAL HEALTH DISORDERS, REDUCED PRODUCTIVITY, LACK OF SLEEP, SOCIAL ALIENATION, BIRTH DEFECTS, BLINDNESS, AND SEXUAL IMPOTENCY.
-NOTICE: NO GUNS OR AMMUNTION ARE FOR SALE VIA THIS BLOG.
-No, I will not trade my Colt Python for some erotic adventures with your hot wife and a future first-round draft pick.
+ALL FORMS OF SOCIAL MEDIA ARE ADDICTIVE; EXCESSIVE USE MAY LEAD TO MENTAL HEALTH DISORDERS, REDUCED PRODUCTIVITY, LACK OF SLEEP, SOCIAL ALIENATION, BIRTH DEFECTS, BLINDNESS, SEXUAL IMPOTENCY, AND / OR DEVIANT FUNAMBULISM.
+NOTICE: NO GUNS OR AMMUNITION ARE FOR SALE VIA THIS BLOG.
+No, I will not trade my Colt Python for some erotic adventures with your hot looking wife and a future first-round draft pick.
 CAVEAT: This blog is not suitable for viewing while at work, while inside a public library, while inside any public or private school, or while inside any public or private restroom.
-Do not view this blog while driving or during sex.
+Do not view this blog while driving a motor vehicle or while piloting an aircraft.
+Viewing this blog may be illegal inside the EU, Chicago, and other parts of the Third World.
 THIS BLOG CONTAINS (albeit often very childish) ADULT-CONTENT.
 DISCLAIMER: This blog is a hobby, it is not a livelihood.
 Even though much of what I blog about relates to firearms collecting and recreational shooting, I am not an expert (by any measure) on any facet of guns, shooting, hunting, or personal defense.
-Entries at this blog are akin to good old-fashioned campfire chats or post hunt barroom-bluster; I offer no opinion on what you should or should not purchase, or what you should be using or doing.
-What does or does not work for me could be long country-miles away from your tastes and your needs.
+Entries at this blog are akin to good old-fashioned campfire chats or post hunt bourbon-fueled barroom-bluster; I offer no opinion on what you should or should not purchase, or what you should be using or doing.
+What does or does not work for me could be rugged-country-miles away from your tastes and your needs.
 All products, places, and miscellany that I review for this blog are purchased / rented / leased at retail price by me.
 I do not accept payment, gifts, discounts, freebies, products on loan, demon alcohol, drugs, plea-bargains, probation, parole, Papal Blessings, Presidential Pardons, or sexual favors for doing any review or blog post.
 TRACKING COOKIES: Google et al stick tracking cookies on everybody.
 If you are online, you are being spied on via one method or another, for one reason or another; 'nuff said.
 You may be able to minimize your online DNA residue by using Tor and Duck Duck Go.
 Vive la liberté!
 Vive all y'all!
 Ante omnia armari.
 To each of you, thanks for stopping by!
 I appreciate it!

 It was around one-year ago when I began blogging about this effort.
 Time moves faster than does a war against blubber and that is a natural fact.
 That's me inside the size XL teeshirt above.
 No, I haven't lost so much weight that I have achieved translucence; under certain lighting the "selfie" lens on my archaic iPod Touch gets weird ...
 I kinda like the effect ...